yahoo/preceptor-webdriver/README.md

 }
 ```
 Make sure that this module is listed before your plugin module so that the WebDriver plugin is already registered when your plugin should be registered.

-##Versioning
-This is an official Preceptor plugin that will adhere to the Preceptor versioning rules.

 ##API-Documentation